-Sandra Aceng is a program officer at WOUGNET.
+Sandra Aceng is a Program Manager at WOUGNET.
 She coordinates a caucus called Women ICT Advocacy Group (WIAG) that comprises of organizations and individuals interested in ICT and gender issues to advocate for internet access for all.
-Sandra is a 2020 Global Network Initiative (GNI)/Internews Fellow.
-She is also currently a 2020 Ttaala Fellow by DefendDefenders aimed at skilling Human Rights Defenders in the digital age.
+Sandra Aceng is a Freedom House Contributor, 2020 Global Network Initiative (GNI)/Internews Fellow, and a 2020 Ttaala Fellow by DefendDefenders aimed at skilling Human Rights Defenders in the digital age.
 She is a volunteer at Wikimedia Community User Group Uganda.
 During her free time, she contributes articles on women for women on Wikipedia, aimed at closing the gender gap.
-She attended trainings in Universal Periodic Review in 2019, SAFETAG in 2019, Geographical Information System (GIS) under the OpenEd fellowship program in 2016/2017-cohort and Aid Data Summer GIS in July 2017.
+She attended trainings in OPTIMA Network Measurement by Internews, Universal Periodic Review in 2019, SAFETAG in 2019, Geographical Information System (GIS) under the OpenEd fellowship program in 2016/2017-cohort, and Aid Data Summer GIS in July 2017.
 She is also a Cherie Blair Foundation Mentee Alumni 2018, a one-year online mentorship program for women entrepreneurs.
 Sandra’s key interests are policy analysis, writing articles, entrepreneurship, volunteering, Gender & ICT, and research.

 Latest posts by Sandra Aceng